Skip to content

 2. Changing foot position/switch:

-Just before switching your stance, give a small push with your back foot to lift the board upwards and lighten your load.
-At this precise moment, switch your stance on the board (during the upward phase of your ride).
-Your board will tend to dip its nose as your center of gravity shifts forward (hence the benefit of lifting it, which will give you a little more air time).
-This step will guarantee you height and facilitate relaunching.
-Once you've given the push, perform a side step forward.
-The position of both feet will switch.
-You'll end up with both heels towards the wing (downwind).
-Balance is better if the position of the front foot, slightly downwind (and the back foot slightly upwind), makes it easier to initiate the turn.
+Just before switching stances, give a small push on your back foot to lift the board upwards and thus lighten your foot pressure.
+At this precise moment, swap your stances on the board (during the ascending phase of your board).
+Your board will tend to nose-dive as your center of gravity has shifted forward (hence the importance of raising it, which will give you a little more flight time).
+This step will guarantee you height and facilitate the relaunch.
+Once the impulse is given, you perform a shuffling step forward.
+The positions of the two feet are inverted.
+You end up with both heels towards the wing (downwind).
+Balance is better if the position of the front foot, slightly downwind, (and the back foot slightly upwind) facilitates entry into the turn.

-Press down on your heels to initiate the jibe.
-The board will turn away from the wind.
-Gradually raise the wing overhead until it's almost horizontal.
-The turn should be smooth and consistent.
+Press on your heels to initiate the jibe.
+The board turns away from the wind.
+Gradually raise the wing above your head, until it is almost horizontal.
+The turn should be constant and wide.
 This allows you to maintain speed until you exit the jibe.
-You'll then feel a great sensation of acceleration when everything is working correctly.
-Throughout the turn, keep your weight on your heels, not your toes, to maintain control of the curve.
+You then feel a great sensation of acceleration when everything works well.
+Throughout the trajectory, maintain pressure on your heels, not your toes, to continue engaging the turn.

-Now you need to pick up speed.
-Return your feet to their starting position.
-Tilt the wing towards the water.
-You can pump a little to get the board moving again.
-Keep your eyes on the road ahead, not on your feet, to better control your trajectory.
+Now you need to regain speed.
+Your feet return to their initial position.
+The wing tilts towards the water.
+You can pump a little to relaunch the board.
+Keep your gaze forward, not on your feet, to better control your trajectory.

 In summary